stellar/django-polaris/README.rst

     DJANGO_SECRET_KEY="yoursupersecretkey"
     DJANGO_DEBUG=True

-    STELLAR_DISTRIBUTION_ACCOUNT_SEED=""
-    STELLAR_ISSUER_ACCOUNT_ADDRESS=""
+    ASSETS="USD"
+    USD_STELLAR_DISTRIBUTION_ACCOUNT_SEED=""
+    USD_STELLAR_ISSUER_ACCOUNT_ADDRESS=""

     STELLAR_NETWORK_PASSPHRASE="Test SDF Network ; September 2015"
     HORIZON_URI="https://horizon-testnet.stellar.org/"
     SERVER_JWT_KEY="yoursupersecretjwtkey"

-You'll need to set up your distribution and issuer accounts on the Stellar network and add them to the file above.
-Luckily, another engineer at Stellar has built a `CLI tool`_ to do this for you.
+Polaris supports anchoring one or multiple assets on the Stellar network. ``ASSETS`` should be a comma-separated list of asset codes such as "USD", "ETH", or "MYCOIN".

+For every asset code listed, you should add a pair of variables for the distribution account's private key and issuer account's public key.
+Note that each pair of variable names should be prepended with the asset code.
+The SDF has built a small `CLI tool`_ for creating these accounts on testnet.

 Add the Polaris endpoints in ``urls.py``
 ::